 An Essence Group report found that Millennials are most interested in devices that provide convenience, while Generation X likes security and energy savings.
 Accordingly, the most popular devices are smart thermostats, lighting and locks and connected cameras.

 VynZ Research predicts that smart home technology hasn’t even begun to peak with an estimated compound annual growth rate of 14.2 percent to become an $89.9 billion industry by 2024.
 Users will demand safety, convenience and security and look for flexibility and innovation.
 North America will be the largest revenue holder in smart home solutions and products.

 While energy companies have begun to enter the smart home market, it is a shift from the traditional business model.
 To bridge this, utilities should consider an affinity partnership.

 An affinity partnership can take three separate, but similar forms, according to the Wharton School.
-A window strategy gives access to new technologies and developments while exploring potential programs or products and reducing uncertainty; an options strategy is a “calculated bet,” building a platform that can be scaled up or down, based on need and viability; and positioning strategy is a low-risk partnership that offers advantage based on scale or scope or gives access to a new customer base.
+A window strategy gives access to new technologies and developments while exploring potential programs or products and reducing uncertainty; an options strategy is a “calculated bet,” building a platform that can be scaled up or down, based on need and viability.
+Plus, positioning strategy is a low-risk partnership that offers advantage based on scale or scope or gives access to a new customer base.

 These partnerships are most valuable when they pair noncompetitive brands that share the same values and have a client base that transfers well.
 The skill is in choosing a partner whose offerings align with your needs.

-HomeServe USA, a national home warranty company, partners with utilities across the nation to offer water, sewer and electrical service line and interior plumbing and electric warranties to their customers.
+HomeServe USA, a national home warranty company, partners with utilities across the nation to offer water, sewer and electrical service line and interior plumbing and electric warranties to their residents.
 HomeServe maintains a 400-seat, award-winning call center 24/7/365 and dispatches fully licensed and insured, local contractors after one call.
 To learn more about an affinity partnership with HomeServe, contact us.